Eedrisserh/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 # Python - Everything is object

-In this project, I studied object instantiation in Python, delving into variable aliasing and object identifiers, types, and mutability.
-The project involved a series of quiz-like questions the answers to which I provided in single-line `.txt` files.
+A project that test your knowledge of python without using a computer No code is required in this project.

+Below are the questions for the answers in the text files.
 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of test files.
 Provided by Holberton School.